sirpae/js-softplay-oop/README.md

 ### SoftPlay#occupancy()
-This function should return an object with two keys - `adults` should contain the number of children currently inside the soft play center and `children` the number of children.
+This function should return an object with two keys - `adults` should contain the number of adults currently inside the soft play center and `children` the number of children.
 ```js
 //counts start at 0
 > softPlay.occupancy()